 If so, the 15th January is no doubt etched in permanent ink on your calendar.
 It’s the deadline that UCAS (the University and College Application Service) has set for applications.

 Your parents, cousins, aunts and uncles may well be keen to help.
 But, even if they are university graduates themselves, it may be some time since they had to go through an application process themselves.
 So, for an extra helping hand, here are our top tips for navigating your university application this Christmas:

 Whilst a January deadline may seem cruel, the timing’s not really that bad.
 Think about it: better to finalise your applications when you’re having some relaxing down time with family than during term-time with all the stresses and strains of the school day.
 Try to plan out your Christmas break so you can spend sufficient time on your application as well as building in quality time for activities with friends and family.

-Take the opportunity to think about what you want to study and why
+Think about what you want to study & why

 You’re going to be investing significant time and money in your university career so do your research!
 Think about why you’ve chosen your particular subject area/s.
 What you would enjoy about the subject and how might it relate to your ideal future career?
 What appeals to you about the way in which the subject is taught?
 Will it provide the opportunity to undertake project work or gain hands on experience?
 Thinking around these areas can help you determine the suitability of your chosen courses as well as help you create great content for your application.